CopernicaMarketingSoftware/Documentation/ResponsiveEmail/json/property-padding.md

 The `padding` property can be used for that.
-The padding can either be a numeric value, if you want to use the same padding for all four sides around the block, or an object if you want to set the top, left, right and bottom padding seperately.
+The padding can either be a numeric value, if you want to use the same padding for all four sides around the block, or an object if you want to set the top, left, right and bottom padding separately.
 This difference between `padding` and [`margin`](../json/property-margin) is that padding will get the background color of said block, unlike margin.